 For that reason, lenders are accustomed to doing everything in their power to assess the affordability of a mortgage, the creditworthiness of the applicant, and the security of their employment and income.

-The principle on which a buy to let mortgage is founded is that the let property pays for itself.
+The principle on which a buy-to-let mortgage is founded is that the let property pays for itself.
 The loan is based on the fact that rental income will more than cover the monthly mortgage repayments – and the maximum amount of any loan is based on multiples of that predicted rental income.

 But the lender must also build in a security net or back up against the possibility of the property remaining empty, with no tenants paying rent, for an extended length of time.
 In that event, of course, the borrower is going to be hard-pressed to make the monthly mortgage repayments.